jonfunk21/ml-container-demo/README.md

 tensorboard --logdir vae/pytorch/logs
 ```

-### Generating Reconstructions and Visualizations
+### Inference with Aptainers

-After training, you can generate reconstructions and latent space visualizations:
+After training, we can simulate inference using aptainers, by generating reconstructions and latent space visualizations:

 ```bash
 # Generate visualizations for Keras model